-We have also sought to enhance respect for Aboriginal peoples through permanently raising the Aboriginal flag on Melbourne Town Hall, the naming of Buluk Park to acknowledge the significance of the area as a gathering place and through representation in arts and cultural events.
+We have also sought to enhance respect for Aboriginal peoples through permanently raising the Aboriginal flag on Melbourne Town Hall, the naming of Buluk Park to acknowledge the significance of the area as a gathering place and through representation in cultural events such as Moomba Festival.

-However, much more remains to be done, especially given the significant social, economic and health inequities still borne by Aboriginal and Torres Strait Islander communities In partnership with Traditional Owners and Aboriginal peoples, Melbourne has an opportunity to strengthen its reputation locally, regionally and globally and develop a mature identity as a city with an Aboriginal focus, that:
+However, much more remains to be done, especially given the significant social, economic and health inequities still borne by Aboriginal and Torres Strait Islander communities.

+In partnership with Traditional Owners and Aboriginal peoples, Melbourne has an opportunity to strengthen its reputation locally, regionally and globally and develop a mature identity as a city with an Aboriginal focus, that: